ayuusweetfish/AMPi/README.md

 Add the _ampi/_ directory to the include path and pass the produced file _libampi.a_ to the linker.
 Include _ampi.h_ to access functionalities provided by the library.

+## Caveats

+Although the library is expected to work on all models of Pi, models other than the Zero have not been tested.
+If interested, please help by sending your success or failure report!

 ## Licence and Credits